As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Making your own essential oil sachets is an incredibly easy DIY project and they can make your closets and drawers smell so good!
 You simply place one of your homemade essential oil sachets in your closet and every time you open it, that lovely aroma wafts out gently.

 Of course, essential oil sachets are not just for your closet.
-You can place them in your stationery drawer, kitchen cabinets or your linen cupboard too.
+You can place them in your stationery drawer, kitchen cabinets, linen cupboard, and your shoe cupboard too.

 The important thing to keep in mind when making essential oil closet fresheners is to choose the right oil for the right purpose.
 You definitely do not want to keep a rosemary or eucalyptus essential oil sachet in your closet.
 These may be great for your kitchen cabinet but lavender, rose and other floral scents may be more appropriate choices for your closet.